tekviziondev/aws-projects/README.md

   ![image](https://user-images.githubusercontent.com/88785130/205117815-63ea13a3-c6d0-43fd-ac50-e1f6c7cd6734.png)

 - **Downloading of tekVizion's Contact Flow parser Library**
 <br>1.
-Download the TekVizion Library from GitHub and add that library into the Lambda function layers.
+Download the tekVizion Library from GitHub and add that library into the Lambda function layers.
 <br>2.
 Download nodejs.zip (where our sma-contact-flow-parser Library is present) folder from GitHub.
 <br>3.
 Upload the nodejs.zip file in AWS S3 Bucket.
 <br>4.
 In AWS Lambda, choose Layers service.